 For many Americans, the word "subway" describes a quick-and-cheap sandwich shop, rather than a mode of transport.
 This makes sense, of course, given that only a handful of American cities have underground rail networks.
 On the other hand, subway systems are extremely important to residents of large cities outside the United States.
-Sometimes, as in the case of the busy subway systems on this list, to the extent that millions of people use them each day.
+Sometimes, as in the case of the world's busiest subway systems on this list, to the extent that millions of people use them each day.

 Beijing Subway, China

-While traditional wisdom (and, up until a few years ago, raw numbers) suggest that Tokyo's subway system is the busiest in the world, that title goes to Beijing, whose underground system registered nearly 10 million riders per day last year, by a long shot.
+While traditional wisdom (and, up until a few years ago, raw numbers) suggest that Tokyo's metro system is the busiest subway system in the world, that title goes to Beijing, whose underground system registered nearly 10 million riders per day last year, by a long shot.
 Beijing's busy subway is interesting for a couple of reasons, first because of the awful traffic that exists in spite of it and secondly, because before the city was awarded the 2008 Olympics, ridership was dramatically lower.
 As of 2017, the Beijing Subway system has 19 lines and 345 stations.

 Shanghai Metro, China